brikis98/yevgeniy-brikman-homepage/_posts/2015-01-18-made-to-stick.md

 How do we find the essential core of our ideas? [...]
 Proverbs are the ideal.
 We must create ideas that are both simple and profound.
 The Golden Rule is the ultimate model of simplicity: a one-sentence statement so pro- found that an individual could spend a lifetime learning to follow it.

 PRINCIPLE 2: UNEXPECTEDNESS
 How do we get our audience to pay attention to our ideas, and how do we maintain their interest when we need time to get the ideas across?
 We need to violate people's expectations. [...]
 For our idea to endure, we must generate interest and curiosity. [...]
-We can engage people's curiosity over a long period of time by systematically "opening gaps" in their knowledge‚Äîand then filling those gaps.
+We can engage people's curiosity over a long period of time by systematically "opening gaps" in their knowledge—and then filling those gaps.

 PRINCIPLE 3: CONCRETENESS
 How do we make our ideas clear?
 We must explain our ideas in terms of human actions, in terms of sensory information. [...]
-Naturally sticky ideas are full of concrete images‚Äîice-filled bathtubs, apples with razors‚Äîbecause our brains are wired to remember concrete data.
+Naturally sticky ideas are full of concrete images—ice-filled bathtubs, apples with razors—because our brains are wired to remember concrete data.

 PRINCIPLE 4: CREDIBILITY
 How do we make people believe our ideas? [...]
 Sticky ideas have to carry their own credentials.
-We need ways to help people test our ideas for themselves‚Äîa "try before you buy" philosophy for the world of ideas.
+We need ways to help people test our ideas for themselves—a "try before you buy" philosophy for the world of ideas.

 PRINCIPLE 5: EMOTIONS
 How do we get people to care about our ideas?
 We make them feel something. [...]
 We are wired to feel things for people, not for abstractions.